henri/spb/README.md

 <hr>

-Set the approriate [enviroment variable](https://github.com/henri/spb/blob/main/README.md#earth_asia-enviroment-varables) if you would like to have --standard mode enabled (automatically) when loading spb templates :
+Set the appropriate [environment variable](https://github.com/henri/spb/blob/main/README.md#earth_asia-enviroment-varables) if you would like to have --standard mode enabled (automatically) when loading spb templates :
 ```
 export spb_template_standard_mode="true"
 ```

-It is possible to set this mode perminatly by appending the line above into your [spb.conig](https://github.com/henri/spb/blob/main/README.md#spb-configuration-file) file using the command below :
+It is possible to set this mode permanently by appending the line above into your [spb.conig](https://github.com/henri/spb/blob/main/README.md#spb-configuration-file) file using the command below :

 ```
 echo 'export spb_template_standard_mode="true"' >> ~/bin/spb-templates/spb.config